julianeugarten/julianeugarten/publications.md

 #### Other solo presentations

+- *Fanfiction about Greek Myth: A Computational Exploration* (2025) Presentation at the CORE Collective, Aarhus University, Denmark
 - *The Impact of Fanfiction* (2025)
 Presentation at the Lorentz Workshop [Impressed by Reading: Measuring the Impact](https://www.lorentzcenter.nl/site/index.php?pntHandler=WorkshopTemplatePage&pntType=ConPagina&id=2070).
 - *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*